 Placing a candidate who is using illegal documents and who is found to have no right to work in the UK could have serious damage to your brand and reputation as well as the risk of being fined up to £20,000 per candidate.

 Most of your candidates will be presenting genuine documents but wouldn’t it be nice to have peace of mind?
-After all, in the last quarter of 2016, our helpdesk received more suspicious documents from the recruitment sector than any other - find out more in this blog...
+After all, in 2019, our helpdesk received more suspicious documents from those recruiting into construction and technical sectors – find out more in this blog…

 4. Stand out in a competitive world

 If your agency publicises their use of electronic verification systems to help with ID scans, that gives your clients confidence and peace of mind that all your candidates have been verified in a consistent way and are who they say they are.
 Many of our customers widely communicate their use of ID verification technology, both to highlight the technology as a competitive strength against other agencies and also to deter anyone who may consider applying for roles using fraudulent documentation.